Talking Points Memo: Reception

-Historian Rick Perlstein in 2024 praised TPM’s coverage of conservative activists, comparing it favorably to that of the New York Times.
-“If you are interested in how the American right went insane, TalkingPointsMemo.com is your actual publication of record, compiling a bountiful archive of the ways ‘extremism’ and ‘mainstream’ merged in the history of the Republican Party from the dawn of President George W. Bush to the present,” he wrote.
-“It was born, in 2000, at a time of new vessels and styles of writing about American politics.”
+Historian Rick Perlstein in 2024 wrote about TPM’s coverage of conservative activists, comparing it to that of the New York Times.
+He stated that the site compiled an archive of how extremism and mainstream politics merged within the Republican Party from the start of President George W. Bush's administration onward, adding that it began in 2000 during a period of new formats and styles in political writing.

 Editor Ben Smith in 2012 approvingly described Marshall's investment in original reporting during a time when other digital media outlets were leaning heavily on aggregation.
 “I think that the investment in original reporting is something he chose to do pretty early when a lot of other people were thinking aggregation was the future,” he said.

 Robert W. McChesney and John Nichols describe the site as taking a "more raucous and sensational" tone than traditional news media.
 This includes coining phrases such as "Bamboozlepalooza" to describe George W. Bush's efforts to privatize Social Security, which the blog opposed; and "bitch-slap politics" to refer to the Swiftboating of 2004 presidential candidate John Kerry.

 McChesney and Nichols compare the site's style to the muckraking of Upton Sinclair.
 The more social aspects of the site, which invite crowdsourcing, were compared to La Follette's Weekly.
 Tom Rosenstiel, director of the Project for Excellence in Journalism, in 2009 said "TPM is really an advocacy operation that has moved toward journalism."